 With more than 2,000 hospitals in the country, expats will never be too far away from medical assistance.
 Around half of these are public hospitals, while there are two kinds of private hospitals in Germany: non-profit and for-profit facilities.

 Medical facilities in both public and private clinics in Germany are first class and are known for having short waiting times.
-Doctors and medical staff are well-trained, professional and generally speak English well.
-Most German hospitals have a number of specialists, but it's also possible to find specialists that work outside of hospitals.
+Doctors and medical staff are well trained, professional and generally speak fluent English.
+Most German hospitals have a number of specialists, but it's also possible to find specialists who work outside of hospitals.